kellyluo25/recollectives/_posts/nothing-at-22.md

-There's this lyric in the song that Phoebe sings—"and I wake up in the middle of the night / it's like I can feel time moving"—and it explains this sudden vertigo I've always tried to place, but have been too disoriented to describe.
+There's this lyric in the song that Phoebe sings—"*and I wake up in the middle of the night / it's like I can feel time moving*"—and it explains this sudden vertigo I've always tried to place, but have been too disoriented to describe.